-The official New Year´s event of Barcelona is at Placa Espanya at the foot of the Montjuic Mountain.
+The official New Year’s event of Barcelona is at Placa Espanya at the foot of Montjuic Mountain.

-After you´re dazzled by the dancing water, there are many bars to choose from in this neighbourhood for you to continue your evening.
-Popular venues like Opium, Pacha and Shoko make sure their guests have fun well after the clock strikes midnight.
+After you´re dazzled by the dancing water, there are many bars to choose from in this neighborhood for you to continue your evening.
+Popular venues like Opium, Pacha, and Shoko make sure their guests have fun well after the clock strikes midnight.

 Dance the night away at these clubs, which are right on the beach.
 For these venues, ensure to buy your ticket ahead of time, as they will sell out.